UF-Carpentry/website/_pages/awards.md

 ## Regular awards

 At least twice a year, normally during the Spring (for spring/summer travel) and Fall semesters (for fall/winter travel), the board will call for applications for travel awards.
-Everyone who has taught (as an instructor or a helper) at two or more club-organized events in the prior 2 years is eligible to apply for an award.
+Everyone who has taught (as an instructor or a helper) at two or more club-organized events in the prior two years is eligible to apply for an award.
 (This includes any Software Carpentry or Data Carpentry workshop at UF that occurred prior to the organization of the UF Carpentries Club.)
 Applicants may request up to a $500 award depending on their needs.

 ## Special awards